Sun’s out, buns out!

 Having a reusable straw ready and available in your purse is better than using a plastic straw, but still not ideal.

-Why I like Equo’s Drinking Straws
+Why I like Equo’s Biodegradable Straws

-Equo has just launched four types of 100% biodegradable and compostable straws.
+Equo has just launched four types of 100% compostable and biodegradable straws.
 Unlike other straws, they don’t require cleaning, they don’t get soggy in your drink, and they taste good.
 They are all flavorless, but some do have a nice aroma.
 Packing a box of these straws will also be super easy for traveling.
 I love that Equo has even thought about people’s odd straw behaviours – are you a straw chewer, choose the rice straw.
 Boba lover?
 Go with the extra wide sugarcane straw.

 All the plants for the straws are sourced from small farming communities in Asia that support sustainable farming and community support.